CebolaLab/ChIPmentation/README.md

 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz
 ```

 Bowtie2 should be used to create the reference genome index files (see the bowtie2 [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#indexing-a-reference-genome)).
-After the index files have been generated, align the trimmed ATAC-seq fastq files to the genome (here using hg19/b37).
+After the index files have been generated, align the trimmed fastq files to the genome (here using hg19/b37).
 If a sample has been sequenced across multiple lanes, assuming the samples are balanced and there are no batch effects, bowtie2 can access multiple files as a comma seperated list:

 ```bash
 #set the bt2idx variable to the directory with the reference genome and indexes